TarunDaCoder/DaNvim.old/README.md

 yay -S neovim-git
 ```

-...remember, its still incomplete, don't have the intellisense set up.
+...remember, its still incomplete, don't have the syntax-highlighting set up.